tudasc/scorep-xray/src/tools/libwrap_init/README.md

 Initializes the working directory for creating a user library wrapper, named `wrappername`, into `workspacedir`.
-The final wrapper will be installed into `directory`. `language` has to be either c or c++ plus optionally a standard e.g. c++11.
+The final wrapper will be installed into `directory`. `language` has to be either c or c++ plus optionally a standard, e.g., c++11.
 The default workspace is the current directory.

 Options
 -------